 The site title is the name of your site, which could be your own name, a business's name, the name of your blog, or your personal brand.
-Depending on your template, the site title appears in the header or a top corner of each page of your site.
+The site title usually appears in the header or top corner of each page of your site.
 You can replace it with a logo.

 Tip: To change the title of your site's URL, like www.yoursite.com, visit Domains basics.

 This video applies to version 7.1.

 How you edit your site title depends on your site's version.

 To edit your site title:

 - Click Edit in the top-left corner of your site preview.